onzfonz/comp227/src/content/4/en/part4d.md

 When the identity of the maker of the request is resolved, the execution continues as before.

-A new note can now be created using Postman if the <i>authorization</i> header is given the correct value, the string <i>bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ</i>, where the second value is the token returned by the <i>login</i> operation.
+A new note can now be created using Postman if the ***authorization*** header is given the correct value, the string `bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ`, where the second value is the token returned by the ***login*** operation.

 Using Postman this looks as follows: